Your trusted partner in cosmetic care abroad

 Week 1

 Swelling and bruising peak around days 2–3, concentrated around the eyes and bridge.
+If your bone was reshaped with piezo (ultrasonic) instruments rather than a traditional osteotomy, expect noticeably less bruising at this stage.
 A nasal splint protects the nose and supports its new shape.
 You'll rest at your hotel with daily check-ins from your care coordinator.
 The splint is removed at your day-7 follow-up appointment.

 Weeks 2–4

-Bruising fades and visible swelling reduces significantly.
-Most patients feel comfortable in public and return to non-strenuous work.
+Bruising fades and visible swelling reduces significantly.2 Most patients feel comfortable in public and return to non-strenuous work; piezo patients often reach that social presentability a few days sooner.
 You can typically fly home after 10–14 days once your surgeon confirms healing is on track.
 Avoid contact sports and heavy lifting.

 Months 1–3